 Par.
-80. On the order of mobilisation, as also on the beginning of war, the command of the defence forces of the Republic goes from the Republican Government to the special commander-in-chief, the limit of whose power is fixed in a special law.
+80. On the order of mobilisation, as also on the beginning of war, the command of the defence forces of the Republic goes from the Republican Government to the special commander-in-chief, people by way of plebiscite. the limit of whose power is fixed in a special law.

 Par.
-81. The Republican Government is entitled, on the basis and ways foreseen in a special law, to pass regulations and instructions concerning the defence forces.
+81. The Republican Government is entitled, on the basis and ways foreseen in a special the defence forces.